Dr. Mohammad Rezaalipour

 -

-I developed PyLLMut, a Python library that uses LLMs to generate mutants for Python programs.
+A Python library that leverages LLMs to generate mutants for Python programs. -

 -